 From there the tour guide will lead the group along the planned route in the manufacturing facility using the prepared tour script.
 This script should be customized according to the objectives and answer the question: What is the purpose of a plant tour?

-Contact Plant-Tours.com today for a Free Demo Kit to test our communication headsets for your particular facility before your event.
+Contact Plant-Tours.com today for a Free Demo Kit to test our tour guide system for your particular facility before your event.
 Plant-Tours.com offers one-way tour headsets and two-way tour headsets that will make sure your message comes through loud and clear every tour, training and event you have!